 Sunday School for 6th-12th graders meets weekly from 10:30am-11:30am in the youth room (room 108).
 We start with Jr High and High School together for a time of checking in, sharing about our weeks, and talking about upcoming events.
 The groups then split into 2 classes (Jr High and High School) for the remainder of the class.

 Jr. High is working their way through the bible using the Connect curriculum by Sparkhouse.
 Each lesson has a video that sparks student interest and introduces the topic.
 Students then use the Bible to explore the lesson and then finish the class with an art project that helps to reinforce the lesson.
 Classes are hands on and interactive and age appropriate.

 The High School class is discussion based and is using curriculum focused on Biblical concepts (such as the Beatitudes, The 10 Commandments, and the Good Samaritan story.)
 They learn about and discuss these concepts and then explore them through experiments that they do together in class and at home.
 The class allows students to ask questions, explore their understanding of faith, and discover what their faith means for their lives.

 Confirmation allows us the opportunity to ask difficult questions about God and the world, search for our voice together as Christians, write the story of our faith journey and explore what it means to be a member of the United Methodist Church.
 We explore by committing to learn together throughout the year, participating in service projects, serving in worship, and reflecting on the journey through writing and reflection with member of the congregation.

 Confirmation is geared toward students in 7th & 8th grade, but is open to older students who have not yet been confirmed but are interested in exploring.
-Our current class will be confirmed on May 15th, 2016.
-Our next confirmation class will start in September 2017.
-For more information, contact Deacon Tina.
+Our next class will be confirmed on May 20th, 2018.
+The next confirmation class will start in September 2017.
+For more information, contact Elizabeth Ross.